 It has a mounded tuft which slow expands and includes numerous dark green, needle-shaped, and stiff leaves with hairs around their margins in most cases.

 Flowering and Fragrance

 During the bloom time mid-spring, Armeria Maritima has a bloom color of lavender to bright pink to white flowers which are in tiny round clusters.

-The flowers are subtended with papery bracts, purplish on top of leafless, unbranched, and slender flower stems.
+The flowers are subtended with papery bracts, purplish on top of leafless, unbranched, and slender flower stems well above the foliage.

 All of the flowers include five petals connecting at the base with five stamens.